 Pursuant to Water Code section 85212, the Council has reviewed and provided advice and input on the Draft 2020 MTP/SCS and Draft EIR as outlined in this letter.
 The Council has not identified any inconsistency with the Delta Plan.
+The findings in this comment letter were presented on October 24, 2019 at the Council's monthly meeting, and were unanimously approved by the Council.
 The Council believes that the two plans are complementary in nature, serving to protect the Delta while promoting sustainable growth and economic vitality in the broader region.
 The Council invites you to continue to engage Council staff following the adoption of the 2020 MTP/SCS to coordinate implementation and subsequent plan updates.
 Please contact Harriet Ross at (916) 445-5825 or Harriet.Ross@deltacouncil.ca.gov with any questions.